 It’s no secret that wine has been around for a very, very long time.
+Heck, they’ve found the ancient wine relics to prove it.
 It quickly rose to exalted status after people discovered its ability to induce “altered conciousness” or as we know it, drunkeness.
 Nobody knows the exact date wine was first discovered, but we imagine some of our earliest ancestors picked a bunch of grapes to eat, and after storing them for a few days/weeks, realized something profoundly awesome happened as they fermented.

 Since that discovery people have been perfecting their winemaking techniques, developing new blends, and working on smarter ways to store the finished product.
 Whether serving as a key trade export, a sacred religious offering, or just a plain good way for the working class to unwind after a long day of hauling giant stones, these ancient discoveries show that even 4,000 years ago people still had the same sort of appreciation for wine that we do today.